MIWABUNNY | The reality of blogging | Opinion

 Genuine interaction is best.

-Bloggers that actively engage their audience beyond just interacting on their own photos leads to bigger engagement.
+Bloggers that actively engage with fellow bloggers and their audience beyond just interacting on their own photos leads to bigger engagement.
 Brand managers will look at the type of content you put out, if it vibes with them and they see people vibing with you and your activity matches it all, they will consider you.

 Word of mouth vs. the numbers game.